rich-ramsey/holmes_2023_exp2a_simulation/readme.md

 model estimates to get a sense of the likely statistical power or precision that future similar experiments may be expected to achieve, on average.

+## Context ##

+It is worth emphasising that the approach taken here is a little bit redundant in some ways.
+With simple designs, G*Power can calculate power, if you plug in a relevant standardised effect size, for example.
+On that note, Cohen's dz is over 1 for key comparisons in Holmes et al., 2023, which means N=12 would give you > 90% power.
+So without all the fuss here, you can get a estimate of power already.
+So, why bother?

+That kind of quick and dirty approach ignores the multi-level structure to the data and varying effects by participant, which is the benefit of the multi-level modelling approach taken here.
+And once you've got the basic structure in place, you could apply the multi-level model plus data simulation approach to a wide range of designs, so it might be helpful in the longer term.

+## Acknowledgements ##

 Most of the content is inspired by two people:

     Lisa DeBruine and her amazing {faux} R package: https://debruine.github.io/faux/

     The mighty Solomon Kurz and his Bayesian "power" blog post: https://solomonkurz.netlify.app/blog/bayesian-power-analysis-part-i/

 ## Contents ##